jeffpar/pcjs.v1/pubs/pc/reference/intel/80286/early_errata/README.md

  0-wait memory for the data values or be sure bit 0 of memory location 804H is zero.
 HOLD requests and processor extension data transfers should be inhibited while [LOADALL](../loadall/) is running.
 Later steppings of the 80286 will correctly load the MSW during [LOADALL](../loadall/) with HOLD and processor extension transfers.

-[This information is from an undated 15-page Intel document titled "Undocumented iAPX 286 Test Instruction"]